pafmoura/Eiffel-Bike-Corp/bike-api/user_stories.md

 * **US_19:** As a Customer, I want to pay for my purchase through a payment gateway so that the system can verify funds and complete the payment.

 ## OTHER
+* **US_20:** As a Customer, I want to view my purchase history so that I can track what I bought and when.
+* **US_21:** As a Customer, I want to view my rent history so that I can track what I rent and when.